 If you’re a desktop user after the best possible performance, then you probably don't care how much juice you're using.
 But for laptop and convertible tablet owners, drive efficiency is more important than speed—especially if you want all-day battery life.

-Choosing an extremely efficient drive like Samsung’s 850 EVO over a faster-but-power-hungry NVMe drive (like, say, the Samsung 960 EVO) can gain you 90 minutes or more of extra unplugged run time.
+Choosing an extremely efficient drive like Samsung’s 860 EVO over a faster-but-power-hungry NVMe drive (like, say, the Samsung 960 EVO) can gain you significantly more unplugged run time.
 And higher-capacity models can draw more power than less-spacious drives, simply because there are more NAND packages on bigger drives to write your data to.

 While the above advice is true in a general sense, some drives can buck trends, and technology is always advancing and changing the landscape.
-If battery life is key to your drive-buying considerations, be sure to consult the battery testing we do on every SSD we test.
+If battery life is key to your drive-buying considerations, be sure to consult the power consumption testing we do on every SSD we test.

 What controller should your SSD have?